Deploy MSSQL in SAP BTP, Kyma Runtime

 Apply the port-forward to the Pod using the port 1433 used by the MSQL Deployment:

-or a development project running on your computer can access the database running in the Kyma runtime usinglocalhost:1433
+sqlcmdor a development project running on your computer can access the database running in SAP BTP, Kyma runtime usinglocalhost:1433. -

-What kubectl command is used to allow localhost access to resources on the Kyma Runtime?
+What kubectl command is used to allow localhost access to resources in Kyma runtime?

 - Step 7

-Similarly to how the Docker image can be accessed locally, you can perform the same on the Deployment running in the Kyma runtime.
+Similarly to how the Docker image can be accessed locally, you can perform the same on the Deployment running in SAP BTP, Kyma runtime.
 Make sure to adjust the name of the Pod in the following commands to match your own.

 By default, a Pod includes the denoted Deployments defined in the

-command can be used to view this information.Shell/BashCopykubectl describe pod mssql-6df65c689d-qdj4r -n dev
+describecommand can be used to view this information.Shell/BashCopykubectl describe pod mssql-6df65c689d-qdj4r -n dev -

 Run the following command to obtain a bash shell.

-If any adjustments where made to the name of the MSSQL deployment, adjust the name of the container denoted by the
+If any adjustments were made to the name of the MSSQL Deployment, adjust the name of the container denoted by the

 To run the